nus-cs2030s/2324-s2/docs/39-async.md

 - When Task A is done, we take the result from Task A, and pass it to Tasks B, C, and D.
 - We want Task B and C to complete before we pass their results to Task E.

-We also want to handle exceptions gracefully -- if one of the tasks encounters an exception, the other tasks not dependent on it should still be completed.
+We also want to handle exceptions gracefully &mdash; if one of the tasks encounters an exception, the other tasks not dependent on it should still be completed.

 Implementing the above using `Thread` requires careful coordination.
 Firstly, there are no methods in `Thread` that return a value.
 We need the threads to communicate through shared variables.
-Secondly, there is no mechanism to specify the execution order and dependencies among them -- which thread to start after another thread completes.
+Secondly, there is no mechanism to specify the execution order and dependencies among them &mdash; which thread to start after another thread completes.
 Finally, we have to consider the possibility of exceptions in each of our tasks.

-Another drawback of using `Thread` is its overhead -- the creation of `Thread` instances takes up some resources in Java.
+Another drawback of using `Thread` is its overhead &mdash; the creation of `Thread` instances takes up some resources in Java.
 As much as possible, we should reuse our `Thread` instances to run multiple tasks.
 For instance, the same `Thread` instance could have run Tasks A, B, and E in the example above.
 Managing the `Thread` instances itself and deciding which `Thread` instance should run which `Thread` is a gigantic undertaking.

 ## A Higher-Level Abstraction